Aldaviva/Unfucked/Unfucked/Readme.md

     TimeSpan singleton = ts.SingleOrNull() ??
 TimeSpan.FromSeconds(3);              // 3 seconds
     TimeSpan t         = ts.ElementAtOrNull(index: 100) ??
 TimeSpan.FromSeconds(4); // 4 seconds
     ```
+- Get an element from a dictionary by key, or return `null` instead of `default`, because default value types are ambiguous with present elements.
+This avoids having to use an awkward, verbose TryGetValue in a ternary operator every time.
+Also includes methods for reference typed keys, because `TryGetValue` did not exist in .NET Standard 2.0.
+    ```cs
+    var structDict = new Dictionary<string, int> { { "a", 0 } };
+    int? a = structDict.GetValueOrNullStruct("a"); // 0
+    int? b = structDict.GetValueOrNullStruct("b"); // null instead of 0, the default value of int, which is ambiguous with the presence of "b"

+    var classDict = new Dictionary<string, string> { { "c", "0" } };
+    string? c = classDict.GetValueOrNull("c"); // "0"
+    string? d = classDict.GetValueOrNull("d"); // null
+    ```
 - Head and tail
     ```cs
     IEnumerable<string> original = ["a", "b", "c"];